martinchapman/blog/_posts/2025-08-23-building-departure-board.md

 Returning the clock as a part of the SSE payload ensures any connection issues are evident, although the fact that updates are only sent periodically (every 60 seconds) can result in the clock becoming out of sync.

 Linting is provided by [html-validate](https://www.npmjs.com/package/html-validate) and [stylelint](https://stylelint.io/), formatting by [prettier](https://prettier.io/), and testing by [jest](https://jestjs.io/) (linted by [es-lint](https://eslint.org/)).
-[Jinja](https://jinja.palletsprojects.com/en/stable/) templating is preferring to direct HTML to avoid hardcoding variables.
+[Jinja](https://jinja.palletsprojects.com/en/stable/) templating is preferred to direct HTML to avoid hardcoding variables.

 ### Hardware